mstack/bootcamp-azure-cosmosdb/readme.md

 11. Now switch back to the Program.cs class.
 >For this example application we create a few private properties for the sake of simplicity.
 Please never do this in a real world situation.

-12. Within the Program class right before the Main function we create a couple of private properties containing our essential DocumentDB information.
+12. Within the Program class right before the Main function we create a couple of private properties containing our essential Cosmos DB information.
       1. A private const *string* **DatabaseName** which you can set to the name of your database (which you can find in you Azure Portal)
       2. A private const *string* **CollectionName** containing the collectionname.
-			      ![Screenshot 018 - DocumentDB essentials][18]
+			      ![Screenshot 018 - Cosmos DB essentials][18]

-      3. A private const *string* **EndpointUri** directing to your DocumentDB endpoint which can be found under the 'Keys' tab in the Azure environment (as described in the [import Json](#import-json) chapter)
+      3. A private const *string* **EndpointUri** directing to your Cosmos DB endpoint which can be found under the 'Keys' tab in the Azure environment (as described in the [import Json](#import-json) chapter)
-      4. A private const *string* **PrimaryKey** containing the PrimaryKey of the DocumentDB endpoint.
+      4. A private const *string* **PrimaryKey** containing the PrimaryKey of the Cosmos DB endpoint.
-      5. A private *DocumentClient* **documentClient** which the 'Microsoft.Azure.Documents.Client' library (which is already added when we downloaded the DocumentDB Nuget package)
+      5. A private *DocumentClient* **documentClient** which the 'Microsoft.Azure.Documents.Client' library (which is already added when we downloaded the Cosmos DB Nuget package)

 	The code should look something like this obviously depending on how you named your database and you collection in Azure.
-	![Screenshot 017 - DocumentDB essentials][17]
+	![Screenshot 017 - Cosmos DB essentials][17]

 Now to a bit more complicated stuff.
 By default the query can be executed synchronously.
 But we don't want to hang our application, even if it's a demo application it's better to always work with a asynchronous pattern so you interface is always responding to input.
 We create a simple async handler to our query input.